• Skip to primary navigation

 Top Tips for Reducing Food Waste

-We’ve all had lettuce go bad.
-Sometimes it seems like the day after you bring it home it’s already going bad.
-Victoria at A Modern Homestead used to deal with this issue but not anymore.
+Making Lettuce Last: We’ve all had lettuce go bad.
+Sometimes it seems like the day after you bring it home, it’s already going bad.
+Victoria at A Modern Homestead used to deal with this issue, but not anymore.
 She learned a tip that can help keep lettuce fresh for up to 5 weeks.

-Merissa at Little House Living shares a lot of great tips for helping make your produce last.
-Produce is something that gets wasted a lot because of improper storage so be sure you are storing your’s correctly
+How to Store Produce: Merissa at Little House Living shares a lot of great tips for helping make your produce last.
+Produce is something that gets wasted a lot because of improper storage, so be sure you are storing it correctly

-It’s never fun to be craving guacamole and go to the fridge and find it brown and gross.
-Paula at Dinner with the Rollos find the secret to keeping guacamole green longer and it’s simple!
+Keeping Guacamole Green: It’s never fun to be craving guacamole and go to the fridge and find it brown and gross.
+Paula at Dinner with the Rollos finds the secret to keeping guacamole green longer, and it’s simple!

-All food waste is bad but there is something extra sad about throwing away desserts that have gone bad.
-Thankfully Jennifer at The Jenny Evolution has tips on freezing cookies and desserts.
+Freezing Cookies and Desserts: All food waste is bad, but there is something extra sad about throwing away desserts that have gone bad.
+Thankfully, Jennifer at The Jenny Evolution has tips on freezing cookies and desserts.

-You don’t even have to waste your citrus peels.
+Using Citrus Peels: You don’t even have to waste your citrus peels.
 They are great for cleaning your garbage disposal.
-Over on Retro Housewife Goes Green you can learn how to deep clean your garbage disposal with citrus peels.
+Over on Retro Housewife Goes Green, you can learn how to deep clean your garbage disposal with citrus peels.

 Another way to prevent wasting lemons and limes is by juicing them and freezing the juice.
 Kalyn at Kalyn’s Kitchen shares how to properly freeze fresh lemon and lime juice.
 She also has great tips for freezing fresh basil.

-Garlic scapes are a food that is often wasted before we can ever end up with it.
+Using Garlic Scapes: Garlic scapes are a food that is often wasted before we can ever end up with it.
 They are often cut off to allow the garlic bulb to grow larger.
-If you garden or can find some at a farmers’ market Ellen at Confessions of an Overworked Mom has some tips for preserving garlic scapes.
+If you garden or can find some at a farmers’ market, Ellen at Confessions of an Overworked Mom has some tips for preserving garlic scapes.

 SaveSaveSaveSave